ZekeLewis/blockchain-messaging-app/README.md

 - **Mining:** Nodes, often referred to as miners, engage in solving complex mathematical problems to propose new blocks.
 The first node to solve it earns the right to add the block to the blockchain.

-### Smart Contracts (Optional)

-- **Additional Functionality:** For added complexity, smart contracts can be implemented.
-These contracts introduce features like decentralized storage, automated actions, or conditional messaging.

 ## Additional Considerations

 - **Scalability:** Plans for scalability involve mechanisms like sharding or sidechains.
 These ensure that the system can handle an increasing number of transactions without sacrificing efficiency.